netbox-community/netbox-topology-views/dev_setup/README.md

 python3 manage.py migrate
 python3 manage.py runserver
 ```
-You might need to create a superuser: `python3 manage.py createsuperuser`
+You might need to create a superuser if you want to start with an empty database: `python3 manage.py createsuperuser`

 # Build